magellanic-clouds17/etl_pipeline_lichess/README.md

 # Lichess ETL Pipeline Project

 ## Project Overview
-This project involved developing an ETL (Extract, Transform, Load) pipeline to analyze chess game data from Lichess.
-The goal was to extract game data, perform transformations to derive insights, and load the data into a SQLite database for analysis.
+This project involved developing an ETL (Extract, Transform, Load) pipeline to analyze data from 121332 Lichess games.
+Lichess is the largest free and open-source Internet chess server that allows users to play online chess anonymously and offers features such as chess puzzles, computer analysis, tournaments, and various chess variants.
+The goal was to extract game data, tranform the data to enable a fast analysis, and load the data into a SQLite database to perform the analysis.

 ## Methodology
 - Extracted and decompressed data from Lichess in PGN (Portable Game Notation) format.